Lattice Boltzmann model for non-ideal compressible fluid dynamics: Balance equations for a compressible non-ideal fluid

-In summary, the various energy balance forms listed above are implied by the set of balance equations for mass \eqref{eq:balance_density}, momentum \eqref{eq:balance_momentum} and bulk energy \eqref{eq:balance_energy}, and which shall be the target equations for the lattice Boltzmann realization.
-While the total energy balance form \eqref{eq:balance_total_e} seems to be preferred for conventional finite volume methods, the bulk energy version of the energy balance is more convenient in the lattice Boltzmann setting due to locality of the corresponding bulk energy field.
+In summary, the various energy-balance forms listed above are implied by the set of balance equations for mass \eqref{eq:balance_density}, momentum \eqref{eq:balance_momentum} and bulk energy \eqref{eq:balance_energy}, which constitute the target equations for the lattice Boltzmann realization.
+While the total energy balance form \eqref{eq:balance_total_e} seems to be preferred for conventional finite-volume methods, the bulk energy version of the energy balance is more convenient in the lattice Boltzmann setting due to the locality of the corresponding bulk energy field.

-Furthermore, we mention a special case where the specific heat at constant volume is a function of the absolute temperature only, $c_v=c_v(T)$.
+Furthermore, we mention a special case in which the specific heat at constant volume is a function of the absolute temperature only, $c_v=c_v(T)$.
 This implies that the thermodynamic equation of state is a linear function of temperature,

 where $a$ and $b$ are functions of specific volume (or density) only.
-Indeed, since \eqref{eq:de} is complete differential, equality of mixed derivatives implies,
+Indeed, since \eqref{eq:de} is a complete differential, the equality of mixed derivatives implies,

 Commonly used examples are the van der Waals and the Carnahan--Starling equations of state.
-From a more microscopic viewpoint, corresponding balance equations are derived, in particular, from the Enskog--Vlasov kinetic equation.
-In order to link the above mentioned energy equations to those appearing in the kinetic theory, we introduce the pressure due to excluded volume effect of hard spheres (Enskog), $P_{\rm hs}=TB(\rho)=Tb(1/\rho)$, and the pressure due to mean-field interaction (Vlasov), $P_{\rm mf}=A(\rho)=a(1/\rho)$, so that the above equation of state \eqref{eq:eos_general} is written,
+From a more microscopic viewpoint, corresponding balance equations are derived from the Enskog--Vlasov kinetic equation.
+To link the aforementioned energy equations to those appearing in the kinetic theory, we decompose the pressure into hard-sphere and mean field contributions.
+We define the excluded volume, or Enskog, contributions as, $P_{\rm hs}=TB(\rho)=Tb(1/\rho)$, and the mean-field, or Vlasov, contributions as $P_{\rm mf}=A(\rho)=a(1/\rho)$.
+This permits the above equation of state \eqref{eq:eos_general} to be written,